Welcome, I am so happy you're here!

 Jan Chozen Bays, Roshi, who embodies compassion, curiosity and joy and taught me how to eat mindfully;

-Carmen Cool, her teachings on therapy and activism and fiercely warm and generous presence;
+Carmen Cool, her teachings on therapy and activism and fiercely warm and generous presence have modeled a way of being-in-relationship;

 Randi Buckley, whose teachings on Healthy Boundaries for Kind People have been life changing;